 Your tour operator (coach/taxi) will deliver you to the area in front of the doors of the departure zone.
 At busy times of the season and on certain days the first queues will be spilling out into this area.
 Join a queue and be patient.
 These queues are for the x-ray machines and move reasonably quickly.

 Once your bags have been x-rayed there are screens telling you which desks are dealing with which flights.
 Find your desks and once again be patient.
 From here on in it will be just like any other airport.

 Be aware that the cost of food and drink at Dalaman departures is considered by many to be exorbitant.
 Where possible try to bring food from outside.
 Many bars, restaurants and hotels will make up packed meals for you to take to the airport.
 This food will not be taken from you and can be consumed in the airport or on your plane.
 Drinks however may be removed at the last customs check before boarding so drink them in the departure lounge.
-You can buy, on-line, small (100ml), empty plastic bottle which can be filled with water or juice for children and carried on the aircraft.

 It is generally agreed that it is best to change your sterling to lira in Marmaris.
 Take about £50 worth of lira with you to tide you over for the first night/day or so.

 Take English pounds.
 Scottish ones can be changed but often a poorer rate is obtained.

 Change your £s in the small supermarkets, bars, restaurants and some shops.
 These are safer and will give you a better exchange rate.
 Change in multiples of £100 as it will then be easier for you to work out what you should receive back.
 These exchanges should be free of commission.
 If commission is mentioned then go elsewhere.